BRC Registered Placement Sectors & Streets

 • Playa-frontage components that are very visually stimulating, interesting, and well-lit all night

-• Potential to have camp interactivity or art installations up to a maximum size of your camp frontage width x 100ft depth across the Esplanade in front of your camp (no parking or camping allowed in that space)
+• Potential to have camp interactivity or art installations up to a maximum size of your camp frontage width x 100′ depth across the Esplanade in front of your camp (no parking or camping allowed in that space).
+Parking cars or heavy equipment is not allowed in this space.

 • The maximum Esplanade camp size should not exceed 400 people or 160,000 sq ft.